datalift-project/datalift/interlink/readme.txt

 ## Future development ##

-- Javascript client-side field validation.
-- Server-side AJAX validation.
+- Server-side form field validation with AJAX
-- Advanced documentation.
+- Source filtering so that they can't be equal
+- Filter values to prevent errors
+- Form field precompletion via GET
-- Prefix management.
+- Prefix management
-- Much more advanced tests.
+- Use localStorage to store field values
+- Use sliders / tickers to increment threshold and weight
+- Use input = number, input = range, placeholder with polyfills

 ## External resources ##